Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure

-Vertical Federated Learning (VFL) \citep{yang2019federated} allows multiple organizations to collaboratively utilize their private datasets in a privacy-preserving manner, even when they share some sample IDs but differ significantly in terms of features.
+Vertical Federated Learning (VFL) \citep{yang2019federated} enables multiple organizations to collaboratively utilize their private datasets in a privacy-preserving manner, even when they share some sample IDs but differ significantly in terms of features.
 In VFL, there are typically two types of parties: (i) the passive party, which holds the \textit{features}, and (ii) the active party, which possesses the \textit{labels}.
-VFL has seen widespread application, especially in sensitive domains like banking, healthcare, and e-commerce, where organizations benefit from joint modeling without exposing their raw data \citep{yang2019federated, li2020review}.
+VFL has seen the widespread application, especially in sensitive domains like banking and healthcare, where organizations benefit from joint modeling without exposing their raw data \citep{li2020review}.

-A fundamental requirement in Vertical Federated Learning (VFL) is the necessity for unlearning, which is driven by participants’ "right to be forgotten" as mandated by regulations such as the General Data Protection Regulation (GDPR)\footnote{\url{https://gdpr-info.eu/art-17-gdpr/}} and the California Consumer Privacy Act (CCPA)\footnote{\url{https://oag.ca.gov/privacy/ccpa}}.
-While unlearning has been explored in the context of Horizontal Federated Learning (HFL), there has been limited attention to its application in vertical settings.
-Existing studies on vertical federated unlearning \citep{zhang2023securecutfederatedgradientboosting, 10.1145/3657290, electronics12143182} primarily focus on the unlearning process for individual clients, often addressing the removal of all features from the passive party upon their exit.
-In contrast, this paper emphasizes the \textit{unlearning of labels}, which is a critical aspect in VFL, particularly in scenarios such as Credit Risk Assessment where the determination of a loan applicant's likelihood of default is essential.
-Moreover, the active party aims to eliminate label information not only from the active model but also from the passive models, as the passive models may retain label information \citep{fu2022label}.
+A fundamental requirement in VFL is the necessity for unlearning, driven by the {\textit{``right to be forgotten''} as mandated by regulations such as GDPR\footnote{\url{https://gdpr-info.eu/art-17-gdpr/}} and CCPA\footnote{\url{https://oag.ca.gov/privacy/ccpa}}.
+While unlearning has been explored in Horizontal Federated Learning (HFL), there has been limited attention to its application in vertical settings.
+Existing studies on vertical federated unlearning \citep{zhang2023securecutfederatedgradientboosting, 10.1145/3657290, han2024verticalfederatedunlearningbackdoor} primarily address the removal of features when an entire passive client withdraws.
+In contrast, \textbf{this paper focuses on label unlearning}, which is particularly critical in scenarios where labels encode highly sensitive information.
+For example, in medical diagnostics, one may wish to \textit{erase the label indicating whether a patient is HIV-positive}, as it reveals private health status.
+Similarly, in credit risk assessment systems, \textit{revoking the label associated with a loan approval decision} helps safeguard against fairness and regulatory concerns.

-A significant challenge in directly applying traditional machine unlearning methods, such as retraining \citep{bourtoule2020machineunlearning,foster2023fastmachineunlearningretraining} or Boundary unlearning \citep{chen2023boundaryunlearning}, in this context pose a \textit{risk of leaking unlearned labels} during the unlearning process.
-Typically, the active party, which retains the labels, must either inform the passive party about the samples that require unlearning or transfer the gradients associated with the unlearned label.
-This practice may inadvertently expose sensitive label information to the passive party (see Figure \ref{fig:1} and Sect. \ref{sec:leakage-lab}).